-We adopt the error feedback techniques (a.k.a. error accumulation or memory) \cite{karimireddy2019error, stich2018sparsified} to fix this issue.
-Specifically, the SASG algorithm first sparsifies the gradient information $g$ to obtain $\mathcal{T}_{k}(g)$.
-When uploading the sparsified information $\mathcal{T}_{k}(g)$, we calculate the compression error $e=g-\mathcal{T}_{k}(g)$ and store it.
-The error $e$ will be added to the gradient information and compressed together at the next iteration.
-Eventually, all the gradient information will be transmitted, despite the delay caused by error feedback.
-We defined an auxiliary sequence $\{\nu^{t}\}_{t=0,1,\ldots}$, which can be regarded as an error approximation of $\{\omega^{t}\}_{t=0,1,\ldots}$.
-With the recursive properties of this sequence, we prove that SASG is convergent in Section \ref{sec:analysis}.
+To address this issue, SASG incorporates error feedback techniques, also known as error accumulation or memory \cite{karimireddy2019error,stich2018sparsified}.
+Initially, the algorithm sparsifies the gradient information $g$ to obtain $\mathcal{T}_{k}(g)$.
+When uploading the sparsified information $\mathcal{T}_{k}(g)$, we calculate the compression error $e\!=\!g\!-\!\mathcal{T}_{k}(g)$ and retain it for subsequent use.
+The next iteration involves adding the saved error $e$ to the gradient information and compressing them jointly.
+Eventually, all the gradient information will be transmitted despite the delay caused by the error feedback mechanism.
+We introduce an auxiliary sequence $\{\nu^{t}\}_{t=0,1,\ldots}$, which can be regarded as an error approximation of $\{\omega^{t}\}_{t=0,1,\ldots}$.
+Leveraging the recursive properties of this sequence, we prove that SASG is convergent in Section \ref{sec:analysis}.